Abdulrahimmuzamirmafabi/CyberDefenderLabs/README.md

 # CyberDefenderLabs
-Here are my walkthroughs to CyberDefenders labs I did and guided hands-on skills on Defensive Security.
+Here are my walkthroughs to CyberDefenders labs I did and guides to move you forward on your hands-on skills on Defensive Security when stuck.

 # Images
 ![Lets Dive In Image](images/Lets.png)